Smashing1234/Raspberry-4-smart-gesture-recognition-assistant/README.md

 ## Part 6.
 Sending notifications to Telegram.
 The "OK" gesture.
 Fist gesture.
 API Bot Telegram
 Here I was able to initialize the OK gesture, after which a telegram notification is sent.
 I also connected it with a 4-part code, you can see it [here](https://github.com/Smashing1234/Raspberry-4-smart-gesture-recognition-assistant/blob/main/Sending%20notifications%20in%20telegram.py)

 ## The last part.
-Usage: ESP8266, Relay, MQTT, LED, Resistor, Clap recognition, gesture recognition
+Usage: ESP8266, Relay, MQTT, Tasmota, LED, Resistor, Clap recognition, gesture recognition
 Here I combined all the parts into one, using a relay and an LED and a resistor, you can see it [here](https://github.com/Smashing1234/Raspberry-4-smart-gesture-recognition-assistant/blob/main/Connecting%20Relay.py)